 The conceptual research question is "What is the relevance of entrepreneurship for the artist and gatekeepers in the art world?"
 More specifically: What aspects of entrepreneurship for the artist are mentioned by gatekeepers and artists as significant to earn money of one's art and acquire fame, and to what extent are they seen as significant?
-The emphasis interviewees put on the entrepreneurial aspects will measure the significance.
-The theoretic concepts; artists, entrepreneurship for the artist and gatekeepers, along with a literature overview on the functioning of the art market and art education have been defined by the theoretic framework (chapter 3).
-Sub questions are: How do gatekeepers and artist define entrepreneurship for the artist?
-And: How do artists incorporate entrepreneurship in their artistic practice?
+The emphasis interviewees put on the entrepreneurship for the artist and gatekeepers, along with a literature overview on the functioning of the art market and art education have been defined by the theoretic framework (chapter 3).
+Sub questions are: How do gatekeepers and artist define entrepreneurship for the artists incorporate entrepreneurship in their artistic practice?
 The eventual thesis will conclude in defining entrepreneurial/business knowledge specific to the artist, with a link to the artistic curriculum.
 The research question has been examined through the use of literature and a qualitative data analysis, by self-conducted interviews with agents from the art world; gatekeepers and artists.